P101010/My-Portfolio/content/about.md

 draft: false
 ---

 # Hi there!
-I'm Praeith, a Masters in Data Analytics student at Northeastern University 👋
+I'm Praneith, a Masters in Data Analytics student at Northeastern University 👋

 I'm a recent graduate from Northeastern University's Khoury College of Computer Sciences, where I earned my Bachelor's degree in Computer Science with a minor in Data Science.
 During my time at Northeastern, I had the incredible opportunity to participate in the university's renowned co-op program, which allowed me to gain real-world experience working as a software engineer at several top-tier tech companies.